utelle/wxsqlite3/sqlite3secure/readme.md

 SQLITE_API int sqlite3_key_v2(
-  sqlite3 *db,                   /* Database to set the key on */ const char *zDbName,           /* Name of the database */ const void *pKey, int nKey     /* The key */
+  sqlite3 *db,                   /* Database to set the key on */ const char *zDbName,           /* Database schema name */ const void *pKey, int nKey     /* The key */
 );
 ```

-`sqlite3_key()` and `sqlite3_key_v2()` set the database key to use when accessing an encrypted database.
-Call them immediately after `sqlite3_open()`.
-Use `sqlite3_key()` to set the key for the `main` database, only use `sqlite3_key_v2()` if you have a specific reason to set the key for a different database.
-If these functions are called on an empty database, then the key will be initially set.
+`sqlite3_key()` and `sqlite3_key_v2()` set the database key to use when accessing an encrypted database, and should usually be called immediately after `sqlite3_open()`.

+`sqlite3_key()` is used to set the key for the main database, while `sqlite3_key_v2()` sets the key for the database with the schema name specified by `zDbName`.
+The schema name is `main` for the main database, `temp` for the temporary database, or the schema name specified in an [`ATTACH` statement](https://www.sqlite.org/lang_attach.html) for an attached database.
+If `sqlite3_key()` or `sqlite3_key_v2()` is called on an empty database, then the key will be initially set.
 The return value is `SQLITE_OK` on success, or a non-zero SQLite3 error code on failure.

 **Note:** These functions return `SQLITE_OK` even if the provided key isn't correct.
 This is because the key isn't actually used until a subsequent attempt to read or write the database is made.
-To check whether the provided key was actually correct, you must execute a simple query like e.g. `SELECT * FROM sqlite_master;` and check whether it succeeds.
+To check whether the provided key was actually correct, you must execute a simple query like e.g. `SELECT * FROM sqlite_master;` and check whether that succeeds.

 **Note:** When setting a new key on an empty database (that is, a database with zero bytes length), you have to make a subsequent write access so that the database will actually be encrypted.
-You'd usually want to write to a new database anyway, but if not, you can execute the `VACUUM;` command instead to force writing to an empty database.
+You'd usually want to write to a new database anyway, but if not, you can execute the [`VACUUM` command](https://www.sqlite.org/lang_vacuum.html) instead to force SQLite to write to the empty database.

 ### <a name="encryption_rekey" />`sqlite3_rekey()` and `sqlite3_rekey_v2()`